 Am I a good candidate for Septoplasty?

-You are a good candidate for septoplasty if you are facing breathing difficulties, nosebleeds, and recurrent infections due to a deviated nasal septum.
-If you are snoring and getting little to no sleep due to the deviated septum, then you may be eligible to undergo a septoplasty procedure.
+You are a good candidate for septoplasty if you have breathing difficulties, nose bleeds, and recurrent infections due to a deviated nasal septum.
+A deviated nasal septum may predispose you to recurrent sinus infections.
+If you are getting little to no sleep due to the difficulty in breathing with your deviated septum, you may your sleep patterns improve significantly once the obstruction is corrected.

-You should also be physically healthy, non-smoker, and have realistic goals and expectations from the procedure to be considered for Septoplasty.
-Your surgeon will discuss all of these criteria with you during your consultation to make sure you meet them all.
+You should also be physically healthy, a non-smoker, and have realistic goals and expectations from the procedure to be considered for Septoplasty.
+Dr Doyle will discuss all of these criteria with you during your consultation to make sure you meet them all.
 This is important as going further with the procedure without meeting the criteria can significantly increase the risk of complications for you.

 What are the benefits of Septoplasty?

-If your sleep has been affected by breathing difficulties that arise from a deviated nasal septum, septoplasty can guarantee a significant improvement in your sleep quality.
-Septoplasty will also get rid of your snoring, which can affect your and your partner’s sleep.
-No more sleepless nights for you or your partner.
+If your sleep has been affected by breathing difficulties that arise from a deviated nasal septum, septoplasty can make a significant improvement in your sleep quality.
+Septoplasty may improve your snoring, which can affect your and your partner’s sleep.
+Potentially no more sleepless nights for you or your partner!

-A deviated nasal septum can give your nose a crooked appearance which can lead to reduced self-confidence.
+A deviated nasal septum can give your nose a crooked appearance which can lead to reduced confidence and self-worth.
 However, septoplasty can rectify the deviation and improve the appearance of your nose.

-If you are not satisfied with the overall appearance of your nose, you can undergo the septoplasty procedure along with rhinoplasty and completely alter the nasal structure.
-This is guaranteed to give you a confidence boost and improve your nasal appearance.
+If you are not satisfied with the overall appearance of your nose, you can undergo the septoplasty procedure along with rhinoplasty, tip rhinoplasty or ala plasty (nostril reduction) and completely alter the nasal structure.
+This can give you a confidence boost as it improves your nasal appearance.

 What’s involved in a Septoplasty Procedure?

-Septoplasty procedure, if performed on its own, is done completely intranasally with little to no external scarring.
-However, if the septoplasty procedure is being performed with rhinoplasty, an incision is made on the tissue separating the nostrils called the columella.
+A septoplasty procedure, if performed on its own, is done completely intranasally with no external scarring.
+However, if the septoplasty procedure is being performed with rhinoplasty, a horizontal incision is made on the tissue separating the nostrils called the columella.
+These scars usually heal really well and are difficult to see.

 The decision on whether the procedure is to be performed on its own or with a rhinoplasty procedure is made during the consultation visits.
 During this phase of your journey, it is highly recommended that you are completely honest about your expectations and goals from the surgery.
-This will help your surgeon plan the procedure accordingly and will ensure that you achieve your desired results.
+This will help Dr Doyle plan the procedure accordingly and will ensure that you achieve your desired results.

 After making the initial incision on one side of the nose, your surgeon will lift the mucosal lining covering the septum and separate it from the nasal septum.
 The same step is repeated on the other side of the septum.

 Separation of nasal mucosal lining must be done with extreme care as it is quite thin and can tear easily if not lifted properly.
-This is why it is always recommended that you choose a board-certified and highly skilled specialist plastic surgeon for the procedure.
+This is why the procedure should be performed by a highly-skilled specialist plastic surgeon.

 The next step in the septoplasty procedure includes correction of the deviated septum and any excess cartilage or bone is removed from the nasal cavity.
-Once the deviation has been corrected, the nasal mucosal lining is repositioned and the incisions are sutured.
-Nasal packing and internal splints will be placed in the nasal cavity, and if performed with a rhinoplasty procedure, nasal splints will be placed to stabilize the nose.
-This marks the end of your septoplasty procedure.
+Once the deviation has been corrected, the nasal mucosal lining is repositioned, and the incisions are sutured.
+Dr Doyle does not use any nasal packing or internal splints in the nasal cavity, but external nasal splints will be used particularly if it is performed with a rhinoplasty procedure, to stabilize the nose.

 Recovery from a Septoplasty procedure

-Full recovery from a septoplasty procedure is a long journey that can take one month to two months.
-However, you may not experience all benefits of the septoplasty for a year as the nasal tissue may still shift during this period.
+Full recovery from a septoplasty procedure can take several months depending on the degree of swelling inside the nose.
+However, you may not experience all benefits of the septoplasty for a year as the nasal tissues may still shift during this period.

-The septoplasty procedure is usually performed as an outpatient procedure and you can usually go home the same day, as soon as the anesthesia wears off.
+The septoplasty procedure is usually performed as an outpatient procedure and you can usually go home the same day after the anaesthesia wears off.
 After your surgery, you may experience significant swelling and bruising for the first couple of weeks.
-You may also experience mild discomfort and pain after the surgery but your surgeon will prescribe pain management medications to help you through this.
+You may also experience mild discomfort and pain after the surgery, but Dr Doyle will prescribe pain management medications to help you through this.

 Why choose Dr Mark Doyle?

-Dr Mark Doyle is a highly-skilled, board-certified plastic and cosmetic surgeon and the founder of Gold Coast Plastic Surgery.
-He performs a wide range of cosmetic surgeries and specializes in all nose surgeries including rhinoplasty, tip rhinoplasty and septorhinoplasty.
+Dr Mark Doyle is a highly-skilled specialist plastic surgeon with over 30 years of experience.
+He has performed many nasal procedures, both for cosmetic and for breathing issues.
+He performs a wide range of cosmetic surgeries and specialises in all nose surgeries including rhinoplasty, tip rhinoplasty and septorhinoplasty.

-With over 20 years of experience under his belt, Dr Doyle approaches each procedure with up to date techniques and a passion to achieve the patients desired results.
-Patient satisfaction is his top priority and he makes sure to listen to his patients and know exactly what they need.
+Dr Doyle approaches each procedure with up to date techniques and a passion to achieve the patients desired results.
+Patient satisfaction is his top priority and will not perform a septoplasty unless he is comfortable that the patient has realistic expectations.

 Book a consultation with him today to discuss your septoplasty procedure.